 Uber found a solution to a broken and unpleasant transportation issue: unpleasant taxis rides and unpredictable, price gouging taxi fares that were anything but fair.
 This, in turn, gave rise to a mobile app.
-Uber extended their solution with mobile technology to ensure more people and drivers would join their network.
+Uber extended their solution with mobile technology to ensure more people and drivers would join its network.
 All they had to do was book a cab by tapping a smartphone to get a ride from the nearest driver.
 At this point, people no longer had to wait for grumpy taxi drivers to turn up if they felt like it in often smelly cabs, experiencing awkward silences or insane chatter – a real game-changer for the taxi industry and their customers.

-Uber offer a range of different cab models to cater to everyone: Uber does not limit itself to a particular model of car or to a particular class of people.
-There is Uber X, Uber Black for those who want luxury.
-They also have Uber Black for people that love to travel in a black car, Uber Taxi for those looking for cost-efficient solutions.
+Uber offers a range of different cab models to cater to everyone: Uber does not limit itself to a particular model of car or to a particular class of people.
+They have Uber X and Uber SUV for those who want luxury.
+They also have Uber Black for people that love to travel in a black car.
+And even Uber Taxi for those looking for cost-efficient solutions.

-- A user can tap his smartphone and call a cab at his location.
+- Enabling users to tap their smartphone and call a cab at their location.

-- The driver has the option to accept or reject a ride.
+- An option for drivers to accept or reject a ride.

-- The customer can track the driver as he arrives at his location.
+- Capacity for riders to track the driver when he arrives at his location.

-- The driver can also track the exact location of the customer and reach his exact location.
+- Enabling drivers to track the exact location of the rider.

-- It has a rating system in place for drivers right from the beginning, where a customer can rate the driver after his ride.
+- A rating system where a customer can rate the driver after the ride.

 For the Customers, Uber’s value proposition is very appealing:

-- There is no need to wait for a taxi for a long time.
+- No need to wait for a cab for too long.

-- They offer free rides on certain occasions and discounts from time to time.
+- Uber offers free rides on some occasions and even discounts from time to time.

 - Uber’s tagline says, “Your personal driver”.
 It allows customers to travel in style.

-- They give you a fixed price for common places like airports etc.
+- They give customers a fixed price for common destinations like airports, etc.

 - There is an additional source of income for drivers.

 - It offers flexible working schedules for drivers.
-They can work part-time or simply whenever they like.
+They can work part-time or whenever they like.